-The accelerated Nutrition and Dietetics program at UND has produced outstanding dietetics professionals for more than 40 years.
+UND's accelerated Nutrition and Dietetics program has produced outstanding dietetics professionals for over 40 years.

 In the accelerated degree program, you'll complete the requirements for both a bachelor’s and master’s degree in just five years.

-As a registered dietitian you will be qualified to work in a variety of health care, industry, and community settings.
-C.P. grads have found fulfilling careers in a wide variety of organizations, including hospitals, public/community health, sports nutrition, schools, food service management, correctional facilities, wellness centers and private practice.
+As a registered dietitian, you will be qualified to work in various health care, industry, and community settings.
+Coordinated Program graduates have found fulfilling careers in a variety of organizations, including hospitals, public/community health, sports nutrition, schools, food service management, correctional facilities, wellness centers, and private practice.